How to Store Gold Safely: 7 Best Options for Gold Storage

 Pros:

-• Home gold storage is essentially free after the initial cost of buying a vault or other storage vessel.
+- Home gold storage is essentially free after the initial cost of buying a vault or other storage vessel.

-• You can choose the environment in which the gold is stored.
+- You can choose the environment in which the gold is stored.

-• You can physically access your gold 24/7.
+- You can physically access your gold 24/7.

 Other Considerations:

-• Most homeowners or renters insurance policies will not cover loss of precious metals.
+- Most homeowners or renters insurance policies will not cover loss of precious metals.

-• Keeping large amounts of gold in your home may increase your risk of burglaries or other harm.
+- Keeping large amounts of gold in your home may increase your risk of burglaries or other harm.

-• Fires, floods, and other natural disasters may cause damage to or destruction of your holdings.
+- Fires, floods, and other natural disasters may cause damage to or destruction of your holdings.

-Offsite Gold Storage Services Offer the Most Safety
+Consider Offsite Gold Storage Services

 Finding the right offsite storage for your gold starts with two basic steps.
 First, search for banks and vault facilities in your area.
 Next, simply call and ask about their storage options for precious metals.
-Be sure to ask how their fees for storing your gold are structured.
+Be sure to ask how their fees for storing your bullion are structured.

 Offsite bullion storage has advantages and disadvantages versus home storage.
 The most obvious advantage is that it offers better security for your gold than you can provide at home.
 Disadvantages include ongoing storage fees, and restricted access to your precious metals assets.